MVS-sysgen/sysgen/README.md

 :warning: **DO NOT** run this script as root, there is a bug in hercules which will cause it to eat up all your machine resources :warning:

-*depending on your system this could take upward of two hours.*
+*depending on your system this could take upward of two hours.* If you want to follow along you can use `tail -F ./sysgen/hercules.log`.

 Running sysgen will: